mariarv-3/itx-frontend/README.md

 A few sensible follow-ups that fit this project well:
 - Add pagination or infinite scroll if the catalog grows beyond the current demo size.
-- Introduce lazy loading for product images and route-level splitting if performance becomes a concern.
 - **Image Optimization:** Integrate an Image CDN (like Cloudinary or Imgix) or request backend support to serve WebP/AVIF formats and properly sized images (e.g., thumbnails for the grid), which will drastically improve LCP and overall download times.
 - Continue refining the visual system with more shared tokens and reusable UI patterns.
 - Improve accessibility gradually with better keyboard support and contrast checks.
-- Add a bit more polish around loading and cart feedback to make the experience feel more complete.

 ---